Postbox's Default Behaviors

 The downside is that if you are disconnected from the network (for example, on a plane), you may not have access to your message bodies, even for messages that you can see in the message list.

 Postbox will check for new messages within the Inbox only.
 Thus, if you move messages to a folder using a different computer or your phone, Postbox will not download the message headers or bodies until you click on the folder.

-This approach ensures that the server is not hit with update requests for each folder every time you check for messages, as this degrade performance and bog down your mail servers.
+This approach ensures that the server is not hit with update requests for each folder every time you check for messages, as this degrades performance and bog down your mail servers.

 Now, here's the important part...
 When Postbox detects that your computer is idle, it will download your messages as part of the indexing process.
 The indexer will step through each folder to download headers and message bodies, and will then index them to make searches fast and accurate.

 Thus, the easiest way to ensure that Postbox is in sync with your mail servers is to simply leave Postbox running during meetings, lunch, or overnight.
 Alternatively, you can go to the Tools menu and select Indexing > Index All Folders, and this will download and index all of your messages.

 With this in mind, there are a few changes that you can make to more aggressively sync your messages.

 For IMAP users, you can configure Postbox to check folders other than the inbox for new mail.
 This is particularly useful if you have server-side filters that move messages into other folders.

 Right-click on the folder in your folder tree, then select Properties... from the context menu.
 Then select: